dheerajkarra/ML_Engineering/Mid_Project/README.md

 app in one terminal and docker run in another terminal) built using the below commands:

-a) docker images - To get the list of images
+*  docker images - To get the list of images
-b) docker build -t cc_fraud:v1 .  - To build the docker image from Dockerfile with name and tag specified as name:tag
+*  docker build -t cc_fraud:v1 .  - To build the docker image from Dockerfile with name and tag specified as name:tag
-c) docker run -it --rm -p 9696:9696 a2c3e4d50472 - To run the docker image by specifying the port and the image id of the latest build.
+*  docker run -it --rm -p 9696:9696 a2c3e4d50472 - To run the docker image by specifying the port and the image id of the latest build.
 'a2c3e4d50472' is an example image id.
-d) docker rmi <Image_ID> - To remove the docker image by specifying the image id.
+*  docker rmi <Image_ID> - To remove the docker image by specifying the image id.

 **NOTE:**

 The Screenshots of the run are in Output folder.

 The plots generated during EDA are in Plots folder.